ad-m/ad-m/README.md

     * [x] [Simply Django version in tox](https://github.com/Xavier-Lam/django-cache-lock/pull/1) - 2019.07.08

-Also, 889 pull requests in 89 repositories not worth mentioning (< 10 stars) here for the sake of clarity
+Also, 889 pull requests in 89 repositories not worth mentioning (< 10 stars) here for the sake of clarity.
 <!-- PR-list-end -->
 ## See also